 I would highly recommend The Laguna for those looking for a Starwood property in Bali.
 The platinum treatment was great, and the upgrade was quite good.
-Nusa Dua is a nice area, but I would suggest visitors venture off the gated resort property to see other parts of the island.
+Nusa Dua is a nice area, but I would suggest visitors venture off the gated resort property sometimes.
+There is so much more to see on to see other parts of the island.

 Sadly, a stay at a beautiful place like this must come to an end, so we had to head back to the airport for our flight to Hong Kong.